 Two types of light are used in RLT, and they behave differently in the body:

-Until more robust research is available, the responsible position is to advise against red light therapy during pregnancy.
+Until more research is available, the responsible position is to advise against red light therapy during pregnancy.

 What Are the Potential Benefits of Red Light Therapy During Pregnancy?

-• Skin health: RLT stimulates collagen and elastin production, which may help with the skin stretching that occurs during pregnancy and could potentially reduce the severity of stretch marks.
-It may also help calm hormonal breakouts without the need for topical treatments that are restricted during pregnancy.
+RLT encourages the production of collagen and elastin, which may help with the skin stretching that occurs during pregnancy and could therefore reduce the severity of stretch marks.

-• Mood support: Red light therapy can support mood and reduce symptoms of depression in the general population, with research suggesting it influences serotonin production and circadian rhythm regulation.
 While studies specifically in pregnant women are limited, light therapy more broadly has been explored as a low-risk alternative to antidepressants during pregnancy.

-These potential benefits are worth knowing about, but they do not change our clinical position.
-The lack of large-scale, controlled trials in pregnant populations means caution remains the appropriate stance.
 If you are experiencing any of the above symptoms, we would always recommend discussing evidence-based options with your midwife or GP before considering RLT.

 Can You Use Red Light Therapy on Your Face While Pregnant?

-Facial RLT devices like whether wands, panels, or LED masks, operate at lower intensities than full-body systems, and the depth of penetration from a facial device is generally limited to the skin’s surface and underlying layers.
-On that basis, some people reason that facial use carries lower risk.
+Facial RLT devices, such as wands, panels, or LED masks, operate at lower intensities than full-body systems, and the depth of penetration from a facial device is generally limited to the skin’s surface and underlying layers.

+On that basis, some people reason that facial use carries a lower risk.
 There are, however, a few important considerations:

 Eye safety

 The eyes are particularly sensitive to light exposure, and near-infrared wavelengths are invisible to the naked eye, meaning you would not naturally blink or look away.
-Most devices come with protective goggles for this reason, but this remains a meaningful risk factor during pregnancy.

 Heat generation